 Chemistry Matters Chemistry Matters text and workbook are ideal for both classroom and home use for 9th – 10th grades.
 We do not recommend the practicals for home use due to safety issues and the expense and difficulty in obtaining some of the materials.
 Some of the experiments can be done at home.
 This textbook is accompanied by a Workbook designed for self-study, as well as a Practical Book.

 Conceptual Chemistry Alive Features: Mini-lectures, Demonstrations, Animations, Home chemistry projects and Chemistry in the community Students will browse through QuickTime movies in an interactive environment that follows the Conceptual Chemistry textbook’s table of contents.
 Then “Concept Checks” encourage students to test their understanding of key material before moving on.
 Student answers may be saved or printed.

-Free University General Chemistry Online preparation for the General Chemistry CLEP exam.
+Chemistry CLEP Free Study Guide Online preparation for the General Chemistry CLEP exam.

 High School Chemistry in Your Home High School Chemistry In Your Home is a demanding year of high school chemistry.
 If the student applies himself and does the work, the student will be well prepared for the first semester college chemistry course.
 It certainly will qualify for a High School level Chemistry class.